Daris02/virtualhost-apache2-sys1/README.md

 &nbsp;
 ## Setup 3 : Launch Ansible

-- Change the IP Address in `inventory.yml` and `playbook.yml` to your personnal hosts IP
+- Change the IPv4 in `inventory.yml` to your personnal hosts IPv4

 - Run this command to check your ansible function
 ```sh